jmatai/python_for_kids/Python_basics_questions/session2_python_dict_lists_sets.md

 ## Part 1
+- Review lists, tuples, sets and dictionary from here: https://www.educative.io/answers/list-vs-tuple-vs-set-vs-dictionary-in-python

-- Review lists, tuples and dictionary from here: https://python101.pythonlibrary.org/chapter3_lists_dicts.html
+- Do more review lists, tuples and dictionary from here: https://python101.pythonlibrary.org/chapter3_lists_dicts.html
 - Run the examles on your computer